ADHD and Fertility: Is There a Link?

 Thirsty at night

-So hopefully we can see that each individual has their own level and degree of severity of symptoms in each bracket of TCM diagnosis.
+So hopefully we can see that each individual has their own level and degree of severity of symptoms in each bracket of a TCM diagnosis.

 I hope this helps!